Treating erectile dysfunction

 Men with the following medical conditions are entitled to NHS prescriptions for PDE-5 inhibitors:

-Men who are receiving or who have received certain medical treatments may also be entitled to NHS prescriptions for PDE-5 inhibitors.
+Men who are receiving or have received certain medical treatments may also be entitled to NHS prescriptions for PDE-5 inhibitors.
 These treatments include:

 - pelvic surgery – which is often used to remove tumours (growths) or to treat conditions such as incontinence